 We thank you for helping us keep our community as free from COVID19 as possible and hope that you follow the guidelines issued by government departments.
 We continue to offer a safe environment and encourage you to show support, consideration and patience as we adjust to the 'new normal'.

 This private doll collection was opened for public display in 1999.
 It has over 3,000 items set out in three sections.
 This includes dolls, teddies, toys, and other childhood memorabilia.
 Whilst the oldest dolls are from the 1890s, most of this collection concentrates on the 1920s to modern times.
 Hundreds of "celebrity" dolls bring back memories of your favourite films, television shows, novels and history.

 During the pandemic break we have welcomed a few new dolls into the collection, including Prince Harry and Meghan, Duke and Duchess of Sussex.
 They can be seen in the bridal section of the doll display.

 River Dolls of Goolwa was the first Australian doll museum to be promoted by the American doll magazine DOLL READER.
 River Dolls of Goolwa was awarded the Fleurieu Peninsula 2000 Tourism Award for best new tourism development.

 We have several doll's houses in our display.
 Each house took hundreds of hours of work to construct.
-One stunning building was lovingly built in 1981 by Mr Keith Botten and furnished by his wife, Dawn.
+One stunning building was lovingly created in 1981 by Mr Keith Botten and furnished by his wife, Dawn.
 Another was completed by Bryan Henderson using material purchased weekly from the newsagent.
 From time to time we have a special display like our successful Royal Display.
 We now have a collection of FASHION DOLLS on display.
-DON'T MISS IT!
+The newly released Sindy dolls (November 2020) have joined the River Dolls collection.
+DON'T MISS THEM - Lots of memories!